1alessandro1/Troubleshooting-Guides-for-macOS-for-non-Apple-Hardware/README.md

 # Troubleshooting-Guides-for-macOS-for-non-Apple-Hardware
 This repository is a collection of sporadic guides across the network.
 Please note that many of this guides include other guides embedded as well.
+Please note that I do NOT own this guides, but I find them useful for educational purposes only.
+This list may be incomplete or defective, we are going to maintain this list as much as we can.

 Main Guide from Corpnewt